-In addition to the federally-listed species for Lavon Lake, TPWD maintains lists by Ecoregion for Species of Greatest Conservation Need.
-The list for the Texas

-Blackland Prairie Ecoregion is available at Appendix F. The list also provides general habitat requirements for each of the species on the list.
+In addition to the federally-listed species for Lavon Lake, TPWD maintains lists of rare species, by county, and lists of Species of Greatest Conservation Need (SGCN) by ecoregion.
+The lists for Collin County and the Texas Blackland Prairie Ecoregion are available at Appendix F. The SGCN list also provides general habitat requirements for each of the species on the list.
 Included in the list, the white-faced ibis and wood stork are migratory birds that breed along the Texas coast, and there is a likelihood of both species being present at Lavon Lake during migration.
-Habitat preferred by other state listed species such as the Texas horned lizard and the timber/canebrake rattlesnake was not observed within the project area; therefore, the likelihood of observing these species within the project area is uncommon.
+Habitat preferred by other state listed species such as the Texas horned lizard and the timber/canebrake rattlesnake was not observed within the project area.
+However, habitat suitable for the timber rattlesnake is present on project lands and the species could be present.
 Many of the other species on the list, particularly migratory songbirds, are known to utilize habitat at Lavon Lake on a regular basis and are considered in management plans.